prisis/ps-install-php/README.md

 ### -Arch

-Select a specific architecture type for PHP: x86, x64
+Select a specific architecture type for PHP: x86, x64.
+Defaults to `x86`.

 `-Arch x64`